Applied Learning Programme (ALP)

 Curriculum

-By aligning the programme to the Primary Three science and social studies syllabus, students were engaged with meaningful learning experiences.
-Their learning was deepened as they were allowed the opportunity to apply concepts learnt to authentic real-life context.
+By aligning the programme to Primary Three science and social studies syllabus, students were engaged with meaningful learning experiences.
+Their learning was deepened as they were as they were provided with the opportunities to apply concepts learnt to authentic real-life context.

 Campus

 Tapping on existing infrastructure allowed for effective use of existing resources.
 Compost generated from food waste was used to grow edible mushroom in the PTC lab.
-During social studies, the students made use of the Aeroponics farming system to experience first hand how vegetables can be grown effectively and efficiently within a short span of time.
+During social studies lessons, students leverage on the school’s Aeroponics farming system for first-hand experience in transplanting seedlings and harvesting vegetables.

 Culture